asims567/Factors-Influencing-Blood-Pressure-in-Hospital-Patients/README.md

 # **Race (RACE)**
 Race is a categorical variable, so frequency counts were used to summarize the data.
 A bar chart was created to display the distribution of patients across racial categories (White, Asian, Black, Other).
 Since RACE is a nominal variable, the mode (most frequent category) is the most appropriate measure of central tendency.
-The bar chart shows that the majority of the race distribution is WHite.
+The bar chart shows that the majority of the race distribution is White.

 <img width="316" height="242" alt="Race Bar Chart" src="https://github.com/user-attachments/assets/e477cf1e-e2aa-4796-ae2a-d46ce58dcde3" />